HongzhiQ/CARE-CR/README.md

 **To request access:**
 1. Please review and complete the **[Data Use Agreement (DUA)](./data/CARE-CR_Data_Use_Agreement.pdf)** located in the `data/` folder.
-2. Sign the agreement and email it to `[你的邮箱]` using your official institutional email address.
+2. Sign the agreement and email it to `[qhz123@emails.bjut.edu.cn]` using your official institutional email address.
 3. Upon approval, we will share the data files with you, which can be placed in their respective directories as described below.

 ---